Indoor Hibiscus Care Guide

 PROPAGATION:

-Propagating Hibiscus plants is relatively easy.
+Propagating Hibiscus plants is pretty easy.
 You can take stem cuttings and root them in water or soil.
-Simply snip off a healthy stem section, remove the lower leaves, and plant it in a pot filled with moist soil.
-Keep the soil consistently moist and warm, and roots should start to develop within a few weeks.
+Simply cut off a healthy stem with some nodes, remove the lower leaves, and plant it in a pot filled with moist soil or put it in some water.
+Keep the soil moist and warm.
+Roots should start to develop within a few weeks, same goes for the water propagation.

 ------------------------------------